Fall Foliage Tours and Road Trips in East Texas

 Maple leaves at peak color in Longview Texas during November fall foliage (Staff photo)

 Fall foliage around a peaceful lake in East Texas (Staff photo)

 A profusion of yellow fall foliage colors near Kilgore in East Texas (Staff photo)

 Dogwood tree foliage and berries at peak fall color near Palestine in East Texas (Staff photo)

-Quiet meandering country road in the fall in the rolling hill of the Piney Woods of East Texas (Staff photo)
+Quiet meandering country road in the fall in the rolling hills of the Piney Woods of East Texas (Staff photo)